-If you are a 403(b) Pension Participant or a 401(k) Pension Participant who has met the allocation requirements described above, the first annual QRP Contribution will be allocated by December 31, 2021, to a QRP Account maintained on your behalf under the Plan.
+If you are a 403(b) Pension Participant who has met the above requirements, the first annual QRP Contribution will be allocated by December 31, 2021, to a QRP Account maintained on your behalf under the 401(k) Plan.
 QRP Contributions will continue annually thereafter in accordance with Internal Revenue Code requirements.

-401(k) Pension Participants are not eligible to receive discretionary employer annual contributions as described in Q-16 for any Plan year for which the participant receives a QRP Contribution.
-Once QRP Contributions cease, 401(k) Pension Participants who have met the Plan's requirements for receiving discretionary employer annual contributions shall be eligible to receive such contributions as described in Q-16, while 403(b) Pension Participants shall not be eligible to receive any further contributions under this Plan.
+Once QRP Contributions cease under the 401(k) Plan, you will be eligible to receive discretionary annual contributions under this Plan.
+A 403(b) Pension Participant is not eligible to receive discretionary employer annual contributions under this Plan for any Plan Year for which the participant receives a QRP Contribution under the 401(k) Plan.

-Participants are 100% vested in their QRP Accounts at all times.
+Participants are 100% vested in their QRP Accounts under the 401(k) Plan.